-One of my favorite judges in Georgia describes probation as a jail sentence that you serve on the outside so long as you abide by the terms of probation.
+A well known Judge in Georgia describes probation as a jail sentence that you serve on the outside so long as you abide by the terms of probation.
 He often warns folks that if they cannot follow the rules, he will order them to spend the remainder of probation behind bars.
-Although it may sound harsh, what I appreciate about this warning is that it is much more honest than a lot of other probation explanations the court provides.
+Although it may sound harsh, what I appreciate about this warning is that it is much more candid explanation than what other courts offer.

 Prosecutors sometimes describe probation as a mere formality that will give the defendant the benefit of extra time to save money or complete community service – as if probation is a reward or gift.
 This explanation falls short in many ways, making it easy for people to under-appreciate the severity of what can happen when things do not go as planned while on probation.